Clay Allison: Post civil war

 Once back home, Allison was involved in several violent confrontations.
-A popular – possibly apocryphal – story relates that a corporal from the 3rd Illinois Cavalry arrived at the Allison family's farm with the intention to seize it.
+A popular – possibly apocryphal – story relates that a corporal from the 3rd Illinois Cavalry Regiment arrived at the Allison family's farm with the intention to seize it.
 After a confrontation and the breaking of his mother's vase (which had been an anniversary present to her from his father), Allison took a rifle from the house and killed the man.
 Whatever the reason, Clay Allison, along with his brothers Monroe and John, and sister Mary and her husband (Lewis Coleman), soon moved west.

 In the New Mexico towns of Cimarron and Elizabethtown, Allison began to develop a reputation as a dangerous man during the Colfax County War.
 In the fall of 1870, a man named Charles Kennedy was being held in the local jail in Elizabethtown, accused of going mad and suspected in the disappearance of several strangers and his own son.
 A mob, led by Allison, broke into the jail, took Kennedy from his cell, and hanged him.
 When Kennedy's house was later searched, the bodies of those missing (including his son), were found.
 Allegedly, Allison cut off the man's head and carried it in a sack for 29 miles (47 km) to Cimarron, where he placed it on display on a pole in front of the St. James Inn.
 He believed himself fast with a gun, but this changed when he was outdrawn in a friendly competition with Mason Bowman.
 Bowman and Allison became friends, and Bowman helped Allison to improve his 'fast-draw' skills.

 At one point on October 31, 1878, Allison was entangled in a small skirmish with Comanches during the ongoing Texas-Indian War in Wheeler County, Texas.
 While riding, Allison came upon a small family home being besieged by Indians.
 After his request for assistance from the U.S. cavalry was denied, he personally collected a group of ranchers and cowboys to mount a rescue party.
 They charged at the Indians and killed one of them before the rest fled.